 Special Education means specially designed instruction to meet the unique needs of individuals with special needs.
 The B.A. in Special Education is designed for students interested in providing services to individuals with special needs.
 This program provides students with the knowledge, skills and dispositions to become highly qualified special educators who can help students with special needs achieve a higher level of personal self-sufficiency and success in school and in the community.
+The Special Education Program is accredited by the Commission for Academic Accreditation (CAA), the UAE Federal Government Quality Assurance Agency for Higher Education.
 The study plan includes a combination of academic and professional coursework with field experience in the classroom that prepares graduates for teaching in the real world.
-The program gives the students the opportunity to select a concentration track within two areas of Special Education.
-These concentration tracks include mild/moderate disabilities and gifted and talented.
+The program gives the students the opportunity to select a concentration track within four areas of Special Education.
+These concentration tracks include mild/moderate disabilities, Sensory Impairments, Severe Disabilities and gifted and talented.